Last Chance for Americans Abroad to Get Caught Up with the IRS and Claim a Stimulus Payment

 - Foreign Tax Credit – gives you US tax credits based on the value of foreign taxes you’ve paid

-If you live and work in another country, claiming one of these provisions when you file normally means you don’t pay any US taxes – but you still have to file.
+If you live and work in another country, claiming one of these provisions when you file normally means you won’t owe any US taxes.
+In fact, you could end up with a refund depending on your situation, but you still have to file.

 What About the Child Tax Credit?